The Practicality of Randomized Quantum Linear Systems Solvers: Results

-We provide a high-level flow chart of the full randomized quantum algorithm in \cref{fig:alg_outline} that summarizes the content of this section.
+We provide a high-level flow chart of the full randomized quantum algorithm in \cref{fig:alg_outline} that summarizes the content of this section, and we numerically study the \RTE\ and \PF\ methods by performing classical simulations for a selection of small-scale examples.
 We note that these methods are not specific to the inverse problem and can be used to estimate scalar properties of any matrix function $f(A)$ for which a provably accurate Fourier series approximation can be constructed.

-\section{Fourier series approximation to the inverse function with explicit error bounds}
+\subsection{Fourier series approximation to the inverse function with explicit error bounds}

 We start with the following integral representation for the inverse function, which was also used in~\cite{AndrewM:2015yvx},